WUOTE/noitamap/README.md

 2. Better map capture (no artifacts, maybe a better seed to show more structures and secrets) — if you have a good seed # for that, open an issue.
 3. Layers, overlays, and points of interests — similar to the [current map on easyzoom](https://easyzoom.com/image/260463).
 4. Add a section with the info on how to re-deploy the map should the instance I'm hosting break for some reason.
+5. Make map capture run autonomously and deploy results automatically each time there's an update to Noita.
-5. Be able to see the pixel coordinates of various places on the map — suggested by pudy248.
+6. Be able to see the pixel coordinates of various places on the map — suggested by pudy248.
 Maybe implement it as a toggable overlay?

     ![image](https://github.com/WUOTE/noitamap/assets/106106310/dcf35bf6-036c-4145-b07b-31bd7b9a45b8)